 Is it possible for my child to leave campus during the week?

 Yes, but only by special arrangement with the Extension Division Director, Christopher Kenniff.
-Student’s whose parent(s) have not formally notified Christopher Kenniff of need to dismiss will not be permitted to leave the building early.
+Student’s whose parent(s) have not formally notified Christopher Kenniff of their intention to pick up their child from campus will not be permitted to leave the building early.

 I have specific questions not addressed in this FAQ document.
 Can I speak with someone?

 Yes!
 Please e-mail us your name, phone number, the best time to reach you, and your question(s).
 In the subject line of your email, please indicate the following your name, the name of the camp, and your question.

 We will contact you with the answer to your question at the next available opportunity.